sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Better multi-valued RR support now, seems to be working okish.
+Some changes to API for that, that are not yet reflected in the [design](design.md) document.
+  TODO: update design document when the -03 draft is more done.

 - Added reading of new (in -03) ``public_name`` ESNIKeys field.
 When present, that currently takes precedence over a locally supplied covername for including in the cleartext SNI extension.
 TODO: Re-consider that, maybe move to the opposite if covername is locally supplied, not sure which'd be better.
-If we do swtich that, then should take out use of covername as a default in test scripts.
+If we do switch that, then should take out use of covername as a default in test scripts.

 - Added support for multi-valued RR inputs.
 For b64, that's comma-separated.
 For binary,